-This masters degree examines many different aspects of the ancient Greek and Roman worlds - their literature, languages, history, philosophy, archaeology and material culture - through a scholarly tradition that is both fast-moving and long-standing.
+This masters degree examines many different aspects of the ancient Greek and Roman worlds - their literature, languages, history, archaeology, material culture and receptions - through a scholarly tradition that is both fast-moving and long-standing.

 You'll investigate the different disciplinary areas within classical studies and will come into direct contact with a wide range of evidence from classical antiquity.
 This includes surviving literary texts and material artefacts, which you'll examine from multiple theoretical and methodological perspectives.

-You'll also acquire and develop research skills that will enhance your knowledge of the ancient Graeco-Roman world and prepare you for independent study culminating in a dissertation.
+You'll also acquire and develop research skills that will enhance your knowledge of the ancient Greco-Roman world and prepare you for independent study culminating in a dissertation.